Another Promise: Background

 About 200 workers have made similar allegations against Samsung and other memory chipmakers, according to SHARPS.
 Lee Jong-ran, an industrial health rights activist and lawyer, said that from 2008 to 2013, 39 Samsung Electronics employees have filed compensation claims with the KCOMWEL for job-related illness; three were successful, 15 are still under review by the agency and 21 were rejected.
 Most of the semiconductor industry workers who turned to SHARPS were in their 20s and 30s when they fell ill.
 As of February 2014, more than 50 have since died.

 Samsung has not officially commented on the movie, but Kim Sun-beom, spokesman of Samsung's device solutions department, posted an online rebuttal on the company's official blog Samsung Tomorrow, saying that the movie was an "unfair depiction" and "oversimplification" of the situation, and raised concerns that the company's image was being demonized.

-However, with the effect of the movie, Samsung admitted on May 14, 2014 for the allegations that made former employees fallen ill after working for the company, promising compensation to sufferers of leukemia and other ailments.
+However, with the effect of the movie, Samsung admitted on May 14, 2014, for the allegations that made former employees fallen ill after working for the company, promising compensation to those with leukemia and other ailments.
 Samsung had agreed to set up an independent mediation committee to look at the cases of workers who have fallen ill and agree compensation.
 Samsung also promised an evaluation of working conditions in its factories.

 The company did not follow all recommendations of the mediation committee, however, and instead installed a "Compensation Committee" on its own.
 Shortly afterward it was reported that Samsung had paid out some victims outside of the scheme with so-called 'hush' money, which includes no admitting of wrongdoing and the condition to drop all further claims.
 This prompted SHARPS to ask the public for help by publishing a letter urging Samsung to implement the mediation committee's recommendations.
 The letter was signed by more than 10,000 people.
-On October 7, 2015 a sit-in was started in front of Samsung's headquarters in Seoul.
+On October 7, 2015, a sit-in was started in front of Samsung's headquarters in Seoul.
 Since then Samsung has not resumed talks with SHARPS or the other victim's families.